Asian psychology: AAPA Online

 AAPA was founded in 1972 and is the largest organization of faculty, students, researchers, and practitioners interested in Asian American psychology.
 Our members and initiatives have positively impacted psychological treatment, education, training, research, policy and social justice advocacy, through research dissemination, organizational policy statements and collaboration with other psychological organizations for publications, training initiatives, and disseminating resources for serving Asian American communities.

 Contributions

-Over the years, the contribution to the study of psychology was done mostly by US European psychologists, however, in recent years this has been changing.
-More Asian countries than ever before are contributing to psychology at an ever increasing rate.
+Historically, much of the research and theoretical development in psychology was dominated by scholars from the United States and Europe.
+In recent decades, however, this pattern has begun to change, with an increasing number of contributions emerging from Asian countries and scholars.